-The application deadline nears for the 2017 Roanridge Trust Award Grants from the Episcopal Church.
+The January 31 deadline nears for applications for the 2018 Roanridge Trust Award Grants from the Episcopal Church.

 The Roanridge Trust Award Grants are provided annually for creative models of leadership development, training and ministries in small towns and rural communities across the Episcopal Church.

-More information, application and instructions in English is here and in Spanish here.
+More information, application and instructions in English are here and in Spanish here.

 Although previous recipients are eligible to apply, priority is given to new applications.